 Galen Trail, PhD, Program Coordinator

 The Master in Sport Administration and Leadership (MSAL) program is designed to prepare graduates for leadership responsibilities in the field of sport.
-The focus is on the critical analysis of complex problems, and the use of theory and research to identify and solve issues for sport organizations.
+Students who complete the Graduate Certificate in Sport Sustainability Leadership (SSL) will be prepared for leadership roles in the sport industry with regards to integrating sustainability initiatives into everyday business practices.
+The focus for both the degree and certificate programs is on the critical analysis of complex problems, and the use of theory and research to identify and solve issues for sport organizations.
 In addition, we are interested in students who are attracted to demonstrating a worldview informed by multicultural and global perspectives; who seek to address ethical challenges in the profession, and who want to promote social justice both personally and professionally.
 Our coursework is focused on providing students with a solid theoretical foundation in many content areas and in assisting students to become critical thinkers who can apply theory to practical portfolio-based assignments.
 Most courses include real-world experience and projects that require the student to investigate a problem and attempt to solve it by “thinking outside the box.”
-The program is constructed with the following eight goals.
-Through successful completion of the program, students will be able to:
+The degree and certificate programs are constructed with the following eight goals.
+Through successful completion of either of these programs, students will be able to: